 Together with a friend, we went to Szklarska Poręba, a town with good access to the ridge.
 There's also a cool waterfall nearby, which made for a great starting point of the trip.

-During the way on the ridge, I was admiring the skies.
-The clouds in the Central Europe are very different to those in Scotland.
+During the walk to the top of the ridge, I was admiring the skies.
+The clouds in Central Europe are very different from those in Scotland.

 ...and another neat waterfall.